 Since 2016 Davide Sangalli is researcher at the Istituto di Struttura della materia (ISM -CNR), Division of Ultrafast Processes in Materials (FLASHit), Area della Ricerca di Roma 1, Monterotondo Scalo, Italy.
+The position became permanent in December 2018.
 He is presently working within the MaX (Materials design at the eXascale H2020-EINFRA-2015-1, Grant Agreement No. 676598) and NFFA (Nanoscience Foundries and Fine Analysis – Europe H2020-INFRAIA-2014-2015, Grant Agreement No. 654360) projects.
 He is also one of the main developers of the yambo code also taking care of the administration of the yambo github repository.

 Main research interests:

 Many-Body physics from first principles: correlation effects in semiconductors and nanostructures.

 Nonequilibrum physics and ultrafast phenomena: carrier dynamics, exciton dynamics, coherent dynamics, quantum kinetics, magnetization dynamics, transient spectroscopy.

 Emergent physics in condensed matter.
 Berry-Phase, Kerr effect and Anomalous Hall effects in 3D materials; Kerr effect and valley physics in 2D materials; Gauge invariance out of equilibrium, Aharonov Bohm effect and excitonic insulator phase in 1D carbon nanotubes.

 Development and exploitation of advanced first principles computational methods beyond density functional theory, mostly many-body perturbation theory, to study electronic and optical spectroscopies.
 Scientific software development and high-performance computing.

 Second post-doc fellow (2013-2016): pump and probe experiments from first principles